Bread Pudding with Caramel Sauce

 Uncover the bread pudding, and transfer to the preheated oven.

-Bake until the center is set, about 50-60 minutes.
-You won’t be able to see any liquid on top of it, either, and it should have puffed while baking.
 If you’re concerned that it’s not baked through because it’s still a little jiggly, take its temperature.
-Alton Brown says it should be between 165-170ºF to be considered done. 🙂
+Alton Brown says it should be between 165-170ºF to be considered done.

 Make the caramel sauce from scratch.

 When the sugar has dissolved, turn up the heat to medium-high.
-Bring the mixture to a boil—and do not stir or touch it.
+Bring the mixture to a boil — and do not stir or touch it.
 THIS IS IMPORTANT!

 When the bubbling slows down, stir in the butter, vanilla and salt.

-Serve over the sliced bread pudding and enjoy!
+Then serve over the sliced bread pudding and enjoy!

 Erin’s Easy Entertaining Tips

-While it’s more time-intensive than a regular ‘ol cake, there’s something special about bread pudding for entertaining.
+While it’s more time-intensive than a regular cake, there’s something special about bread pudding for entertaining.
 This recipe makes 9-12 servings, depending on the hunger of your guests, so it was basically made for entertaining.

 You have two routes you could do for this bread pudding with caramel sauce, so I’ll explain ‘em both:

-Or you can make the bread pudding the same day you’re hosting holiday guests.
+Or you can make the bread pudding the same day you’re hosting guests.
 If this is the case…

-- Get the bread nice and stale.
+• Get the bread nice and stale.
 This means going to the store 2-3 days beforehand and chopping the bread.
 I like to leave mine out in a bowl that’s covered so little hands can’t grab snacks as they walk by. 😉

 Frequently Asked Questions